neondatabase/website/next/content/docs/guides/vercel.md

 ## What the Neon integration does

 The Neon-Vercel integration connects your Vercel project to a Neon project.
 If you do not have a Neon project, you can create one when adding the integration.
-While deploying the integration, you will select a database from the `main` branch of your Neon project.
+While deploying the integration, you will select a database from the root branch of your Neon project.
 This will be your production database.

-Once the integration is deployed, it will create a branch in Neon for each git branch created by a Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments), allowing you to take advantage of Neon's branching capabilities.
+Once the integration is deployed, it will create a branch in Neon for each Git branch pushed to the GitHub account associated with the Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments), allowing you to take advantage of Neon's branching capabilities.

 Optionally, based on your selection, the integration also creates a development branch, which you can use with your Vercel development environment instead of a local database.
 The development branch is a copy of your production branch that you can modify without affecting your production data.